pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-missing-values-in-covariates.myst.md

 This notebook takes the opportunity to:

-+ Demonstrate a general method using a `numpy.masked_array`, often mentioned in `pymc` folklore but rarely demonstrated
++ Demonstrate a general method using a `numpy.masked_array`, which is often mentioned in `pymc` folklore but rarely shown in full.
+A helpful primer and related discussion is this PyMCon2020 talk: {cite:p}`junpenglao2020`
 + Demonstrate a reasonably complete Bayesian workflow {cite:p}`gelman2020bayesian` including data creation

 This notebook is a partner to another `pymc-examples` notebook **Missing_Data_Imputation.ipynb**